mbachmann/java-development-environment-installation/readme/windows.md

 2. Unzip and copy the Gradle files to a folder with a short file name without any special characters e.g. `C:\dev\tools\gradle-6.8.3`.
 3. Create a Windows Environment Variable `GRADLE_ROOT` which points to `C:\dev\tools\gradle-<version>`
 4. Inject `%GRADLE_ROOT%\bin` to your Path.
-5. Start cmder and verify the gradle version
+5. Start Cmder and verify the gradle version

 ### 1. Download Gradle